 LRN stands for Location Routing Number, which is a unique phone number that tells the industry how to route calls.
 You may come across this term when porting numbers into Bandwidth.Each carrier has at least one LRN per LATA.
 LRNs were created to provide local number portability by allowing numbers to route successfully when moved between carriers.
 Local number portability (LNP) is the ability of a telephone customer in the United States to retain their telephone number if they switch to another carrier.

 NPA is also known as an area code.
-Exhausted NPAs are area codes in which almost all resources are in use and the industry no longer has available numbers.
+Exhausted NPAs are the area codes where almost all resources are in use and where the industry no longer has available numbers.
 The only way to obtain numbers in exhausted area codes is through recycling.Bandwidth recycles disconnected numbers through an aging process before making them available again.
 You may place a backorder for an exhausted area code, however Bandwidth can't guarantee fulfillment.
 Orders that haven't been filled after 90 days will be cancelled.

 Overlay is an area code that's added to a region already serviced by another area code.
 When an Overlay is added, calls must be made with ten digit dialing rather than seven.
 If you’re trying to order new telephone numbers in a desirable area code, you may find there are limited quantities available.
 In this case, expanding your search with an Overlay can be incredibly helpful.For example: in the year 2010, the New York City area code 212 became exhausted.
 To provide relief, the industry added 917 and 646 as Overlays, bringing new available numbers to the area.
 All of these area codes service the same geographic region as 212.

 Was this article helpful?

 10 out of 13 found this helpful